physicophilic/simple-arxiv-scrapper/README.md

 ```

-Pressing Y/y will download the file to current directory by default.
+Pressing `Y/y` will download the file to current directory (by default).

+## Todo

+1. Make the downloading asynchronous
+2. Add easy way to customize the download directory